Ghiftee/blogapp/README.md

 - Create action in the correct controller.
 - Create a view file.

+### Milestone 2:

+- Add RSpec as a gem.
+- Create a Request spec file for controllers
+- Test each action performed.

 ## Built With
 - Ruby
 - Ruby on rails